suryapranay1/KoinX-task/README.md

         "change24h": 1.5
     }
 }
-Get Standard Deviation of Cryptocurrency Prices
+## Get Standard Deviation of Cryptocurrency Prices
-URL: /deviation
+## URL: /deviation
 Method: GET
 Description: Calculates the standard deviation of the price for each cryptocurrency based on the last 100 records.
-Example
-Response

 200 OK
 {
     "deviations": {